Relintai/pandemonium_engine_docs/getting_started/step_by_step/scripting_first_script.md

 ![](img/scripting_first_script_rotating_godot.gif)

+See also:
-.. seealso:: To learn more about GDScript, its keywords, and its syntax, head to
+ To learn more about GDScript, its keywords, and its syntax, head to
              the `GDScript reference( doc_gdscript )`.

+See also:
-.. seealso:: To learn more about C#, head to the `C# basics ( doc_c_sharp )` page.
+ To learn more about C#, head to the `C# basics ( doc_c_sharp )` page.

 Project setup
 -------------